History of the United States (1849–1865): Developing a market economy

-Immigration and Labor
+Immigration and labor

 To fill the new factory jobs, immigrants poured into the United States in the first mass wave of immigration in the 1840s and 1850s.
-Known as the period of old immigration, this time saw 4.2 million immigrants come into the United States raising the overall population by 20 million people.
+Known as the period of old immigration, this time saw 4.2 million immigrants come into the United States raising the overall population to over 20 million people.
 Historians often describe this as a time of "push-pull" immigration.
 People who were "pushed" to the United States immigrated because of poor conditions back home that made survival dubious while immigrants who were "pulled" came from stable environments to find greater economic success.
 One group who was "pushed" to the United States was the Irish, who were attempting to escape the Great Famine in their nation.
 Settling around the coastal cities of Boston, Massachusetts and New York City, the Irish were not initially welcomed because of their poverty and Roman Catholic beliefs.
 They lived in crowded, filthy neighborhoods and performed low-paying and physically demanding jobs.
 The Catholic Church was widely distrusted by many Americans as a symbol of European autocracy.
 German immigration, on the other hand, was "pulled" to America to avoid a looming financial disaster in their nation.
 Unlike the Irish, the German immigrants often sold their possessions and arrived in America with money in hand.
 German immigrants were both Protestant and Catholic, although the latter did not face the discrimination that the Irish did.
 Many Germans settled in communities in the Midwest rather than on the coast.
 Major cities such as Cincinnati, Ohio and St. Louis, Missouri developed large German populations.
 Unlike the Irish, most German immigrants were educated, middle-class people who mainly came to America for political rather than economic reasons.
 In the big cities such as New York, immigrants often lived in ethnic enclaves called "ghettos" that were often impoverished and crime-ridden.
 The most infamous of these immigrant neighborhoods was the Five Points in New York City.
 With increasing labor agitation for higher wages and better working conditions, such as by the Lowell mill girls in Massachusetts, many factory owners began to replace female workers with immigrants who would work cheaper and were less demanding about factory conditions.

 Political upheaval

 Wilmot Proviso

 In 1848 the acquisition of new territory from Mexico through the Treaty of Guadalupe Hidalgo renewed the sectional debate over slavery.
 The question of whether the new territory would allow slavery was the main question, with Northern Congressmen hoping to limit slavery and Southern Congressmen hoping to expand the territory in which it was legal.
-Soon after the war began, Democratic Congressman David Wilmot proposed that territory won from Mexico should be free from the institution of slavery.
+Soon after the Mexican–American War began, Democratic Congressman David Wilmot proposed that territory won from Mexico should be free from the institution of slavery.
 Called the Wilmot Proviso, the measure failed to pass Congress and thus never became law.
-This served to unify the majority of Southerners, who saw the Proviso as an attack on their society and their Constitutional Rights.
+This served to unify the majority of Southerners, who saw the Proviso as an attack on their society and their constitutional rights.